Comic Michelle Wolf Responds To Backlash: 'I'm Glad I Stuck To My Guns'

 As a woman, I have access to hit women in a way that men might not be able to hit them with jokes.
 I don't mean physically hit.
 But you know, because I'm a woman, I can say things about women, because I know what it's like to be a woman, if that makes any sense. ...
 I think in general when I talk about women, like in my special when I talked about Hillary [Clinton], I called Hillary a b****, which you later find out is a compliment.
 But no, I don't think a man could've gotten away with saying that.
 It would've sounded misogynistic.

-On her joke that White House press secretary Sarah Sanders's "smoky" eye shadow comes from burning "facts"
+On her joke that White House press secretary Sarah Sanders' "smoky" eye shadow comes from burning "facts"

 I think people have a lot of preconceived notions about Sarah's looks and I think a lot of what's happening is they're projecting onto this joke. ...
 I think it's clear that the joke wasn't about Sarah's looks, but I don't think — to me it's so obvious that I don't even really need to defend it.
 I think if you listen to the joke you'll understand that it's about the fact that she lies and if it's taken another way I think you should go back and listen to it again. ...

-Note: Editor's note: This interview contains language that some readers may find offensive.